Amrit Sagoo; Psychotherapist/Specialist Counsellor (Trauma), MBACP Accred.

 Photos & videos

-I have a 24 hour cancellation policy; which works both ways i.e. if you cancel in less than 24 hours I may charge you the full session and if I need to cancel (due to an emergency) I will offer you a free session.
+My fees for external consultations for organisations differ - please contact me to discuss.
+I have a 24 hour cancellation policy; which works both ways i.e. if you cancel in less than 24 hours you will be charged for the session and if I need to cancel (due to an emergency) I will offer you a replacement session.

 Maps & Directions